javascript-tutorial/en.javascript.info/1-js/2-first-steps/07-types/article.md

 */!*
 ```

-Please note the last two lines, because `typeof` behaves specially there.
+Please note the last two lines, because `typeof` behaves a little bit strange there.

 1. The result of `typeof null` equals to `"object"`.
 That is an officially recognized error in `typeof` implementation, kept for compatibility.
 Of course, `null` is not an object.
 It is a special value with a separate type of its own.
+So `typeof` just says it wrong here.
 2. The result of `typeof alert` is `"function"`, because `alert` is a function of the language.
-We'll study more functions in near future.
-Formally, there is no special type for functions, but `typeof` makes them look different.
+We'll study functions in the near future and see that actually functions belong to the object type.
+But `typeof` treats them differently.
 That's very convenient in practice.

 ## Type conversions